RILAB/rilab.github.io/markdown/people.md

 **Laura Vann**

-* Dianne is a 5th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the molecular ecology of Joshua Trees and teosinte.
+* Laura is a 5th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the molecular ecology of Joshua Trees and teosinte.

 ### Staff